Clean Slate Expungement Law Basics

 The procedure for misdemeanor marijuana conviction expungement is not complicated unless the Prosecutor answers the application and contests the presumption for expungement.
 The real question is whether to wait for automatic expungement in 2023 or proceed to immediately file an application to remove the misdemeanor marijuana conviction.
 Automatic expungement is scheduled to start in April of 2023.
 Under automatic restoration, a person convicted of the use or possession of marijuana will have to wait 7 years from the date of the sentencing before the conviction is removed automatically from their record.
 That means anyone convicted of the use or possession of marijuana after April of 2016 will have to wait longer than April of 2023 to remove their conviction using automatic expungement.
 Or, the same person may file an application today to remove your misdemeanor marijuana conviction.
 Under Clean Slate, misdemeanor marijuana convictions have a dedicated section and abbreviated procedure within the larger whole of Clean Slate.
 The statute sections related to automatic expungement do not mention misdemeanor marijuana convictions.
 This silence could be interpreted by the courts to mean that automatic expungement doesn’t apply to marijuana misdemeanors.

-My misdemeanor marijuana service starts at $300.00.
+My misdemeanor marijuana expungement service starts at $300.00.
 For $300 dollars you can have a Traverse City expungement attorney remove your conviction.
 If the prosecutor answers the petition to remove the misdemeanor marijuana conviction, thereby creating the need for a court hearing, then the legal service contract converts to an hourly contract with travel expenses.
 There is a very good chance that most prosecutors in this State will not answer, but that decision depends on the individual prosecutor.